jobovy/galpy/doc/source/installation.rst

         The commands in this section so far all install the latest release.
 If you want to install the latest bleeding-edge version, you have two options.
-If the installion in the :ref:`tldr_installation` works for you, you can download a binary wheel for the latest ``main`` branch version on GitHub, which is available `here <http://www.galpy.org.s3-website.us-east-2.amazonaws.com/list.html>`__.
+If the installation in the :ref:`tldr_installation` works for you, you can download a binary wheel for the latest ``main`` branch version on GitHub, which is available `here <http://www.galpy.org.s3-website.us-east-2.amazonaws.com/list.html>`__.
         To install these wheels, download the relevant version for your operating system